 The report includes a history of the relationship between biblical marriage and the state, noting that John Calvin viewed marriage as jointly sanctioned by church and state.

-The report is one of three study committee reports coming to Synod 2021, expected to be convened June 11-17 in Sioux Center, Iowa.
-All three are available online from CRCNA synodical services, and summaries are published there in English, Korean, and Spanish.
+The report is are available online from CRCNA synodical services, and its summary is available in English, Korean, and Spanish.